Kim Bui

 Kim Bui (born 20 January 1989) is a retired German artistic gymnast.
 She represented Germany at the 2012, 2016, and 2020 Olympic Games.
 She is the 2009 and 2014 German National Champion and the 2011 European bronze medalist on the uneven bars.
 In her final competition, she was part of the first German team to win a European team medal.
+She was elected to the IOC Athletes' Commission for a term of eight years in 2024.

 Early life and education

 Bui was born in Tübingen in 1989 to a Vietnamese mother and a Lao father.

 Bui studied technical biology at the University of Stuttgart.
 She graduated in 2015 and interned at the Fresenius Medical Care company in the International Marketing and Medicine division.
 After the Rio Olympics she began her master's degree in technical biology.

 Gymnastics career

 2005

 At the German National Championships Bui finished fourth in the all-around.
 In November Bui participated at the Leverkusen Cup alongside Daria Bijak and Janine Hardt where she helped Germany finish first in the team competition ahead of Belgium and Mexico.
 Individually she finished fifth in the all-around and on uneven bars and third on vault and floor exercise.
 She was later selected to represent Germany at the World Championships in Melbourne alongside Bijak.
 During qualifications Bui finished 28th in the all-around and was the fourth reserve for the final.